ALTERNATING TWO LED FLASHER

 R3 is used to isolate the effects of U1's řI internal protection diodes on clock frequency, and is typically selected for about 10 times the value of R1.
 R3 may be made zero and therefore eliminated, although this will adversely effect the accuracy of the frequency-determining equation..

 Capacitor C3 (any ±20% accuracy X7R ceramic type) and resistor R4 provide an brief logical-high pulse at U1's MR (master reset) input upon power-up, initializing the counter stages at all-zeros and causing DS1 to be the first LED to illuminate.
-C3 and R4 may be eliminated, and the MR input grounded, if the initial LED state is unimportant.
+C3 and R4 may be eliminated, and the MR input grounded, if the initial LED state and period is unimportant.

 July 2, 2016